 Each child has access to support from disciplines including behaviour therapy, occupational therapy and speech pathology.
-Children receive group therapies on a daily basis, and therapy strategies, tools and tactics are imbedded into the program, with all staff receiving regular training.
-What this means is that even when a therapist is not with a child, the team is delivering therapy through every aspect of the program.
+Children receive group therapies on a daily basis, and therapy strategies, tools and tactics are embedded into the program, with all staff receiving regular training.
+What this means is that, even when a therapist is not with a child, the team is delivering therapy through every aspect of the program.

 Therapists at AEIOU do not operate under the traditional 1:1 withdrawal method, although on occasion your child may receive individual support if required.
 The therapists share their time across all classrooms and children are encouraged to generalise their new skills with a variety of staff and within a naturalistic environment.

-Every child’s strengths and needs are different, but each team is expected to be dedicated to supporting each child to meet a number of important goals and milestones.
-Studies show that children who complete the two-year program at AEIOU Foundation experience a reduction in autism symptoms, and over 70% of children transition to mainstream schools.
-However, AEIOU work with families to identify the best learning environment for their child prior to the transition process.
+Every child’s strengths and needs are different, so the centre team supports each child to meet a number of individual goals and milestones.
+Studies show that children who complete the early intervention program at AEIOU Foundation experience improvements in cognitive function and social affect, and over 70% of children transition to mainstream schools.
+AEIOU also work with families to identify the best learning environment for their child prior to the transition process.